-My first visit in Delhi, the capital of India was worthy and memorable.
+My first visit to Delhi, the capital of India was worthy and memorable.
 Many years-old landmarks took me to those eras what I used to read in history books.
 I tried to feel those times while visited every historical monument at the side.
-There are many tourist attractions in Delhi, but I fascinated with Mughal Architecture.
-And most of the attractive architectures mainly constructed during the reign of the Mughal Emperor Shah Jahan.
-Let’s know a bit more about some of my favorites and also must-visit Beautiful Historical Monuments in Delhi India.
+There are many tourist attractions in Delhi, but I fascinated by Mughal Architecture.
+Check out the following must-visit top three beautiful historical monuments in Delhi, India.

 Humayun’s Tomb is the most beautiful mausoleum and was the first Mughal architecture in India.
-This attractive monument was built during 1565-1572.
+This beautiful monument built during 1565-1572.
 The architect’s name of this beauty is Mirak Mirza Ghiyas.
-This is the tomb of the Mughal Emperor Humayun and listed as one of the World Heritage monuments in India by UNESCO.
+Humayun’s Tomb is the tomb of the Mughal Emperor Humayun and listed as one of the World Heritage monuments in India by UNESCO.

-The interesting fact is that when you first take a glance of this tomb, you’ll find the resemble of it with the beautiful Taj Mahal.
-Because this palace-like tomb has worked as a framework to build the architect of the Symbol of Love.
+The interesting fact is that when you first take a glance at this tomb, you’ll find the resemble of it with the beautiful Taj Mahal.
+This palace-like tomb has worked as a framework to build the architect of the Symbol of Love.

-Though this one named as Humayun’s Tomb but the whole complex full with almost 150 tombs of Mughal ancestry.
-Humayun’s Tomb is also popular as the first Garden (Char Bagh Garden) Tomb in India.
-This garden created an extra beauty of this red sandstone architect.
+The whole complex of Humayun’s Tomb is full with almost 150 tombs of Mughal ancestry.
+Humayun’s Tomb is also famous as the first Garden (Char Bagh Garden) Tomb in India.
+This garden created an extraordinary beauty of this red sandstone architect.

 Humayun’s Tomb Complex

-It is located on Mathura Road, New Delhi and daily (morning to evening) is open for visitors.
-The entry cost for foreigners 250 Rs, for Indians only 10 Rs.
-A visit here and exactly before the sunset can definitely give you one beautiful experience of wonder and peace.
+It located on Mathura Road, New Delhi and daily (morning to evening) is open for visitors.
+The entry cost for foreigners 500 Rs, for Indians only 30 Rs.
+A visit here and precisely before the sunset can give you one beautiful experience of wonder and peace.

-Lal Qila (Red Fort) used to be the Mughal residence, surrounded with 254.67 acre area and protected by the defensive wall (1.5 miles).
-But unfortunately, at the end failed to protect and conquered by Sikhs and British in 1857.
+However, Lal Qila (Red Fort) used to be the Mughal residence, surrounded with the 254.67-acre area and protected by the defensive wall (1.5 miles).
+But unfortunately, at the end failed to preserve and conquered by Sikhs and British in 1857.

-There are much to explore inside the fort complex and some wonders are the Diwan-i-Aam (Public Audience Hall), Moti Masjid (Pearl Mosque), Diwan-i-Khas (Private Audience Hall), Mumtaz Mahal.
-The main gate of this fort is known as Lahori Gate.
+There are much to explore inside the fort complex, and some wonders are the Diwan-i-Aam (Public Audience Hall), Moti Masjid (Pearl Mosque), Diwan-i-Khas (Private Audience Hall), Mumtaz Mahal.
+Furthermore, the main gate of this fort is known as Lahori Gate.

-The UNESCO World Heritage Monument, Red Fort is located in Old Delhi, nearby Jama Mosque and Chandni Chowk Market.
+The UNESCO World Heritage Monument, Red Fort is located in Old Delhi, nearby Jama Mosque, and Chandni Chowk Market.
 Only Monday close and the rest of the day is open for visitors.
-The entry cost for foreigners 250 Rs. for Indians just 10 Rs.
+The entry cost for foreigners 500 Rs. for Indians just 35 Rs.
 And yes, in the evening you can enjoy the history behind this fort with the sound and light show for an hour.

-Qutub Minar is one of the surprising creations by Qutub-ud-Din Aibak in 1193.
+Qutub Minar was one of the surprising creations by Qutub-Ud-Din Aibak in 1193.
 He was the first Islamic ruler in Delhi.
-This is the world’s tallest Minar or Tower (240 feet) and is the only brick monument standing without any support.
+This Minar is the world’s tallest Minar or Tower (240 feet) and is the only brick monument standing without any support.
 This beautiful Islamic architecture made up of red sandstone and marble.

-What I really love about this beauty is the amazing sculptures, design or artwork.
-If you look closely you can see the Arabic text (Holy Qur’an Verses) inscribed on this Minar.
+What I love about this beauty is the fantastic sculptures, design or artwork.
+If you look closely, you can see the Arabic text (Holy Qur’an Verses) inscribed on this Minar.
 How beautiful it can be!!

 Beautiful Sculptures on Qutub Minar